OctopusDeploy/People/Security-Operations/README.md

 💡 Tip: To help guide conversations about your progression with your manager, open multiple tabs and contrast the expectations across adjacent levels.

-See also: Guidance on [Deriving an overall rating (Maturing, Performing, Exceeding)](../Software-Engineering/Overall-Ratings.md).
+See also: Guidance on [Levels, Bands, and Performance Reviews](../Software-Engineering/Levels-Bands-And-Performance-Reviews.md).